 The Style.
 The dashboard UI walks the line between professional and whimsical.
 My plan was to keep inline with NASA's buttoned-up aesthetic, while also appealing to astronauts on a personal level.
 They're on the ISS because they're curious about the universe, and I wanted to infuse that sense wonder (carefully) into the design.
 Lines may be crisp, and data may be clear, but moon-surface textures and constellations are lingering just beyond the data.

-The Style.
+Style.
 This UI came together quickly, comparatively.
-The basic layout was determined in the sketch phase, and I was able to utilize patterns established in the first-time login experience.
+The basic layout was determined in the sketch phase, and I was able to utilize patterns established in the first-time login experience, like the floating buttons.
 Expanding on the design system to suit this larger format was one of the most satisfying parts of the project.
-I treasured finding opportunities for creativity and flexibility within the system.
+I treasured finding opportunities for creativity and flexibility within the system, especially the data visualization (line graphs, donut charts, progress bars.)
 I began to work on both experiences in tandem towards the end, finding inspiration in one that transferred to the other.

 Train Like an Astronaut.
 The goal of this NASA program is to encourage children to lead an active lifestyle, using astronauts as role models, even heroes.
 Another goal is to foster a life-long love of space.
 In the words of Col. Hadfield "Educational outreach is part of an astronauts job."
 I see "To The Moon" fitting right into their curriculum, as it encourages cooperation and fosters self-confidence.